TriLogic/RustTkApp/README.md

 ![image](https://github.com/user-attachments/assets/1f8b23cf-b1f2-4022-a2c8-97fea5491891)

-This application provides an excample of the following:
+This application provides examples of the following:

-- Leverage the Tcl Interpreter via the tcl crate version 0.1.9
+- Including the Tcl Interpreter via the tcl crate version 0.1.9
-- Leverage the Tk toolkit
+- Leveraging the Tk toolkit
 - Interpreter creation
 - Tcl package inclusion and versioning
 - Evaluation Tcl scripts from Rust